Medial-EarlySign/MR_Wiki/Installation/AlgoMarker Wrapper/C++ Native Wrapper.md

    set(BOOST_ROOT "$ENV{HOME}/boost-pic-install")
    ```
    This should point to your Boost compiled home directory (`WORK_BUILD_FOLDER` from step 2) from the compilation step.
 Ensure the compiled libraries are in `/libs` and the headers are in `/include`.
+   Alternatively you can just set your environment variable `BOOST_ROOT` to reference the Boost build directory.
 5. Compile the wrapper:
    ```bash
    AlgoMarker_python_API/ServerHandler/compile.sh